Wizcorp/cordova-plugin-wizpurchase/README.md

 Purchase objects contain product information that can be used for verification.

 ```
 {
 	platform: "ios" or "android",
 	orderId: transaction identifier for iOS or order ID for Android,
 	receipt: purchaseToken or ios receipt as String,
 	productId: "sword001",
-		packageName: "jp.wizcorp.game"
+	packageName: "jp.wizcorp.game",
+	purchaseTime: Android-specific, time the product was purchased in ms since the epoch (Jan 1, 1970),
+	purchaseState: Android-specific, "0" (purchased), "1" (canceled) or "2" (refunded),
+	json: Android-specific, original JSON purchase data,
+	developerPayload: Android-specific, string specified by the developer in the purchase request,
+	signature: Android-specific, signature of the purchase data signed with the private key of the developer
 }
 ```

 ## JavaScript APIs